Leegenux/mini-system/installation/README.md

 - blkid
 - dosfstools

-And for example, if you are on Ubuntu, you can run `apt install -y <package_name>` to install these missing package.
+If you are on Ubuntu, and one of those packages is not installed, you can run `apt install -y <package_name>` to install these missing packages.

 ## Installation Method